tahaatiq/UK-net-zero-2025-Alan-Turing/README.md

 This repository contains
 *folder which have data files which my group has worked on for cleaning and preparation.
-* codes for optimization using all real constraints as well as using only coal
+* codes for optimization using all real constraints as well as using only coal and wind